Russia expels 7 EU diplomats | DW | 28.04.2021

 It is a retaliatory move from Russia after the four countries expelled a total of seven Russian diplomats last week.

-Russia kicked out the diplomats amid a growing row over spying claims from the Czech Republic.
+Russia kicked out the diplomats amid a growing row over spying accusations made by the Czech Republic.

 Last week, the Czech Republic ordered most Russian staff to leave the embassy in the country after accusing Russian intelligence officers of being behind a 2014 explosion at an ammunition depot.